vstinner/fatoptimizer/doc/fat.rst

 .. class:: GuardArgType(arg_index, arg_types)

-    Check the type of the nth argument, *arg_types* must be a sequence of types.
+    Check the type of the nth argument. *arg_types* must be a sequence of types.

+    The guard check fails temporarily (returns ``1``) if the argument has a different type or if the guard is checked with less than *arg_index* parameters.

+    The guard does not support keyword parameters yet.
+If the guard is checked with keyword parameters, it fails temporarily (returns ``1``).

     Attributes: